#1 Ranked Children’s Hospital by U.S. News & World Report

 Annette Correia, OT

-Ms. Correia is the lead occupational therapist in the Cerebrovascular Disorders and Stroke Program.
+Ms. Correia is the lead occupational therapist in the Stroke and Cerebrovascular Center.
 She has extensive experience in the treatment of children with stroke and cerebral palsy.
 In addition, she is facile with the use of therapeutic approaches, such as constraint induced movement therapy (CIMT) and bimanual therapy (BMT).

 Lindsay Simmons, BSN

-Ms. Simmons is the nurse clinician in the Cerebrovascular Disorders and Stroke Program and part of the team from its beginning.
+Ms. Simmons is the nurse clinician in the Stroke and Cerebrovascular Center and part of the team from its beginning.
 She interacts with patients, their families and pediatricians, and collects clinical data from the time patients are first referred to the Program through their clinical courses.